in

 (contraction of)

-A holiday home or guesthouse; a house set up as accomodation.
+A holiday home or guesthouse; a house set up as accommodation.

 A home or house; habitation or housing one lives in.